LOADING ...

 The other, the one who had spoken,

-Frail, fifty five-ish, bald, sallow, in a short pale blue cotton shirt
+Frail, fifty five-ish, bald, sallow, in a short sleeved blue cotton shirt

 "Venez!"
 He said again, and